CaligoLab/DataEngineering_rd/README.md

-# DataEngineering_rd
+### Data Engineering Course HW
-HW for the Data Engineering Course
+HW for the Data Engineering Course from robot_dreams